shogun160/TCM-ZEN_DOMIZER/README.md

 ## 🔧 Core Features

 - 🎰 **Random Picker** for The Crew Motorfest – perfect for having fun , doing challenges or streams
-- 🏁 **Grandrace rotation** with automatic category selection (powered by motorfe.st) - Mainstage modifikator will be ignored
 - 🧠 **Fully flexible** choose from several filters like country, brand or select just 2 categories to repeat the first selection (Rally --> Rally Raid --> Rally)
+- 🔒 **rocking solid** if no filter matches the filters are ignored one after the other - ignored filters are be displayed
+- 🏁 **Grandrace rotation** with automatic category selection (powered by motorfe.st) - can be de/-actived with the *Grandrace Catgerories* Button - Mainstage modifikator will be ignored
 - 🎯 **Advanced draw logic** with fallback system – ensures a valid result even with tight filters
 - 🔁 **Blacklist system** prevents repeats – with automatic reset when all options are drawn
 - 🧹 **Hotkeys for power users**: